soxoj/counter-osint-guide-en/pages/breach-detection.md

 #### Use names/surnames that are consonant or begin with the same letters as the site/company.
 That way, if that name will be leaked in conjunction with a number or mail, you'll know where the information came from:

-- Макдональдс: _Максим_
+- McDonald's: _Maxim_
-- ВКонтакте: _Вова_
+- VKontakte: _Vova_
-- Одноклассники: _Олег_
+- Odnoklassniki: _Oleg_

 #### Use variations of the name in Cyrillic or Latin
 First of all, this applies to the full/abbreviated form of the name:

-- Александр
+- Alexander
-- Саша
+- Sasha
-- Саня
+- Sanya
-- Шура
+- Shura

 But because of language differences, a name can have several "Latin" forms.
 Even banks often give the option of choosing the correct transliteration of names.
-Thus, the name "Анатолий" can be expressed as:
+Thus, the name "Anatoly" can be expressed as:

 - Anatoly
 - Anatolii